 If you are interested in migrating from Hive, consider loading Parquet files to BigQuery.

-- You can install and manage third-party tools on Compute Engine or Cloud Pub/Sub.
+- You can install and manage third-party tools on Compute Engine or Pub/Sub.
 Druid is commonly used in addition to BigQuery as a low latency OLAP database for frontend users.

 Build machine learning capabilities

 Processing events is not only about cleaning and aggregating.
 By adding machine learning capabilities to your data pipeline, you can add intelligence such as recommending better ads or creating virtual user segments that can be used as model features.
-GCP offers a full range of machine learning AI building blocks, including:
+Google Cloud offers a full range of machine learning AI building blocks, including:

-- Spark ML on Cloud Dataproc.
+- Spark ML on Dataproc.

 - BigQuery ML enables users to create and execute ML models in BigQuery on structured data using standard SQL queries.
 BigQuery ML offers both training and offline prediction for linear, binary logistic, and multi-class logistic regression models.